This is one narrative none of us can be excluded from.

 "She wants to get in the studio and we're definitely going to go in," he said, before adding, "Any artist with an amazing point of view, perspective, fan base, I'm down to get in the studio and work.
 I don't discriminate."

-Feb.
-25, 2015: Ye and the 1989 songstress continued their reconciliation at the Brit Awards and Kim more than happily provided the receipts on Instagram.
-But the Brit Awards were actually more about Taylor and Kim bonding, with Taylor bestowing some of her signature awards show dance moves upon Kim during Kanye's "All Day" performance.
+Ye and the 1989 songstress continued their reconciliation at the Brit Awards and Kim Kardashian West more than happily provided the receipts on Instagram.
+The Brit Awards were actually more about Taylor and Kim bonding, with Taylor bestowing some of her signature awards show dance moves upon Kim during Kanye's "All Day" performance.

 "He's one of those people that's just like idea, idea, idea," she elaborated on her new buddy, Kanye.
 "We've talked about it, but we've also talked about so many other things…I completely respect him as a producer.
 So, that's all I know now."